 - Ujamaa (Practical Theology)

-While various theological disciplines are identified in the conference schedule, interdisciplinarity is strongly encouraged for each paper.
-After your 150-abstract, please indicate if you subscribe to the SGH Testimony.
+While various theological disciplines are identified in the conference schedule, interdisciplinarity is strongly invited and encouraged for each session and paper.
+After your 150-word abstract, please indicate if you subscribe to the SGH Testimony or if you do not.
 After this, please indicate if you would like your paper to be considered for publication in the Haymanot Journal.
 Accepted papers will be scheduled into timed paper sessions; unfortunately, special accommodations or requests for presenting at specific times are not possible.
 Therefore, applicants should prepare for their presentation to take place at any point during the conference.
+Please indicate if any of the following are needed:

 The SGH Annual Meeting will be open for attendance to any interested participants.
-The admission fee for the annual meeting—which is waived for presenters—is $75.00 (the fee is $30.00 for graduate students and adjunct faculty).
-We look forward to seeing you at the Society of Gospel Haymanot Annual Meeting on October 23rd – 24th, 2020!
+The admission fee for the annual meeting—which is waived for speakers—is $75.00 (the fee is $30.00 for graduate students and adjunct faculty).
+Abstract submissions, registration and membership can be completed at: https://meachum.org/annual-meeting.
+We look forward to seeing you at the Society of Gospel Haymanot Annual Meeting on October 22nd – 23rd, 2021!

 Society of Gospel Haymanot